shamika/shamika.github.io/_posts/2014-10-15-First-Steps-on-MCollective.md

 <ul>
 <li>
-Whole MCollective architecture is consisted with three main components - MCollective Demon, Middleware and the Client.
+Whole MCollective architecture is consisted with three main components - MCollective Server Demon, Middleware and the Client.
 </li><li>
-Middleware is a kind of message broker most of the messaging middleware available (eg:- activeMQ) can be used for the purpose.
+Middleware is a kind of message broker most of the messaging middleware available today (eg:- activeMQ) can be used for the purpose.
 </li><li>
 Demons (mcollectived) running on each node gets connected with middleware and communication happens through pub/sub manner.
 </li><li>
-Client will send the message to the middleware and the middleware publishes them accordingly(Broadcast/Directed).
+Client sends a message to the middleware and the middleware publishes them accordingly (Broadcast/Directed).
 </li><li>
-Simple broadcast paradigm is used that demons receive the all the messages with an attached filter but the nodes matches with that filter only get act on them.
+Simple broadcast paradigm is used.Demons receive the all the messages with an attached filter, but omly the nodes matche with that filter will act on them.
 </li><li>
 In each component has series of plugins (eg:- to perfome above validation a security plugin is available on demon).
 </li><li>
-Also set of Agent plugin plugins are available to perform actual work in the server demons.
-For an example to install a package in nodes a package agent plugin must be available on the each node.
-Sameway to send such request, a agent plugin definition is available in the client as well.
-There are called DDLs.
+Also set of Agent plugins are available to perform actual work in the server demons.For an example to install a package in nodes a package agent plugin must be available on the each node.
+Sameway to send such request, a agent plugin definition is available in the client.They are called DDLs.
 We can come up with our own agent plugin will be discussed in my next post.
 </li></ul>

 More detailed view of the architecture can be found <a target="_blank" href="https://docs.puppetlabs.com/mcollective/overview_components.html">here</a>.

 <h3>Demo</h3>

 Mcollective documentation provides a vagrant based demo.
-It creates a lightweight cluster with Cent-os based vagrant instances.
-Instances are configured with mcollective (using puppet) and get connected with middleware.
-In this demo Redis is used as middleware.
-Using this we can do hands on on  MCollective.
-Here are the steps to setup the demo.
+It creates a lightweight cluster with Cent-os based vagrant instances.Instances are already configured with mcollective (using puppet) and get connected with the middleware.
+In this demo "Redis" is used as middleware.
+Using this we can experience initial look and feel of MCollective.Here are the steps to setup the demo.

 <ol type="1">
 <li>